meitneshi/challenge-documentation/docs/how-does-it-work.md

 # How does it work ?

+If you are here, you may have already read the [Getting Started](/#getting-started) docs.
+If not, I advice you to read it before going further through this documentation.

-If you are here, you already read the [Getting Started](/#getting-started) and you want to explore more about how a mission works.
+So you are still here, which means you want to know more about how a mission works.
-We are going to explain you different files,

-To be sure to understand the next parts you have to be familiar with:
+To be sure you understand easily the next sections, you have to be familiar with these two following concepts:
 * [Docker](https://www.docker.com/)
 * Yaml file

 #### Dockerfile

-When your candidate submits his code, a Docker container will be created.
+When your candidate submits his/her code, a Docker container will be created.
-The name of the Docker image will be your mission name, prefixed with **code_**.
+The Docker image name will be your mission name, prefixed with **code_**.
+*example* : A container from the image "code_caesar_decipher" will be created for a mission called "caesae_decipher".

-**Important:** your container should have its own CMD or ENTRYPOINT defined.
+**Important:** Your container should have its own CMD or ENTRYPOINT defined.

 Before your container is executed, your candidate code will be pasted within **template** folder.
-**Where** and **what** this file is entirely up to you and shall be submitted in the [descriptor](#challenge-descriptor).

-Once the code is inside the container, your container will be ran until completion.
+Once the code is inside the container, your container will be run until completion.
 Note that the STDOUT and STDERR signals will be streamed to the candidate.

-Once it completes, the exit code will be checked.
+When the code exeuction finished, the exit code will be checked to know if the candidate code is right or wrong:
 If the **exit code** is **0**, the mission was **completed** successfully.
 **Otherwise**, it means the candidate has **failed**.

-You can custom the Dockerfile has you wish, include external library to allow your user to have new experiences !
+You can custom the Dockerfile to include external libraries to allow your user to have new experiences!

-Example of a python mission with **nymphy, sklearn and pandas libraries**:
+Example of a python mission with **nymphy, sklearn and pandas** libraries:
 ```Dockerfile
 FROM python:3.7-slim
 RUN pip install numpy sklearn pandas